leap71/LEAP71_ShapeKernel/Documentation/README-GettingStarted.md

-# Tutorial 1: ShapeKernel setup and running example tasks
+# Tutorial 1: ShapeKernel Setup and Running Example Tasks

 ## Prep

 The LEAP 71 ShapeKernel library [uses PicoGK as the foundational Geometry Engine](https://github.com/leap71/PicoGK).
-Before going through this tutorial, make sure you were able to run the [example Task from PicoGK](https://github.com/leap71/PicoGK/blob/main/Documentation/README.md).
+Before going through this tutorial, make sure you were able to run the [Example Task from PicoGK](https://github.com/leap71/PicoGK/blob/main/Documentation/README.md).

-## Including the ShapeKernel library
+## Including the ShapeKernel Library

 At this point, your **Visual Studio (VS) project** should have a folder named PicoGK, holding the PicoGK library files and a "Program.cs".
 As a next step, we are adding the ShapeKernel library.
 This can be done in two ways: